Phaiax/Key-n-Stroke/README.md

 # PxKeystrokesForScreencasts

 Displays Keystrokes in an overlay window.
-(Windows 8)
+(Windows 10 - Mai 2019 - 1903)

 Press <code>Ctrl + Shift + Alt</code> to reveal configuration options, resize, move or close the window.